Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap

-\leftskip=0.15cm\rightskip=-3cm Part of this work was performed in the framework of the European training network ColOpt, which is funded by the European Union (EU) Horizon 2020 programme under the Marie Sklodowska-Curie action, grant agreement no. 721465, and of the European project ANDLICA, ERC advanced grant agreement no. 832219.
-It has also been supported by the Danish National Research Foundation through Niels Bohr Professorship to TP and through the Center of Excellence "CCQ", grant agreement no. DNRF156.
+\leftskip=0.15cm\rightskip=-3cm Part of this work was performed in the framework of the European training network ColOpt, which is funded by the European Union (EU) Horizon 2020 programme under the Marie Sklodowska-Curie action (Grant No. 721465), and of the European project ANDLICA, ERC advanced grant agreement (Grant No. 832219).
+It has also been supported by the Danish National Research Foundation through a Niels Bohr Professorship to T.P. and through the Center of Excellence "CCQ" (Grant No. DNRF156).